izumisu/mit6092/README.md

-# izumisu's Assignment for mit6092
+# izumisu's assignment for mit6092

 Here is my assignments and reviews that I have learned.